The mysteries of statistics

 What is the probability that both of Sally's two boys would die of SIDS?

-That is known as a sampling probability.
+That is known as a sampling probability or 'likelihood'.
 It may be an interesting question but the jury had to answer this question:

 Did Sally kill her children?